 - Dry Mustard - This may seem like an odd ingredient, but it really helps to round out the flavors in the dry rub by adding a tangy dimension that balances the sweet and smoky flavors.

-How To Make Slow Cooker Barbeque Ribs
+How To Cook Ribs In A Slow Cooker

 Prepare the ribs: Remove the ribs from the package.
 Turn them over and remove the membrane from the underside with a sharp knife.
 Then, pat the ribs completely dry with a paper towel.

 Assemble the dry rub: Add the brown sugar, paprika, garlic powder, onion powder, black pepper, salt, and ground mustard to a small bowl.
-Whisk until well combined, and there are no lumps in the brown sugar.
+Whisk until well combined and there are no lumps in the brown sugar.